 Rick was born and raised in Akron, Ohio, and attended Bowling Green State University (OH).
 There he met Melissa, and they were married in January 1993.
 Rick and Melissa served for 13 years on the staff of Student Venture, the high school outreach of Cru, where Rick served most recently as the Cincinnati Metro Director.

 He worked as associate pastor of administration at FBC from 2006 to 2011, at which time he and his family moved to Kandern, Germany.
 While there, Rick taught in the high school Bible Department at Black Forest Academy.
 He rejoined the FBC as an interim youth pastor in September 2013.
-As Associate Pastor of Connections, his current responsibilities include Small Groups, Connections, Staff Leadership, Communications, and Administration.
+As Executive Pastor, his current responsibilities include Staff Leadership, Small Groups, Connections, Communications, Child Protection, and Administration.

 Rick and Melissa have four children, and as a family they enjoy swimming, bike rides, the Zoo, and Kings Island.
 Rick enjoys golf, running, PB&J, and Sunday afternoon naps.